-We provide our student chaplains for the patients and staff in its hospice residence, nursing homes and to its home care patients and families.
-The nurse manager of their hospice residence has said that our chaplains “transform the whole residence.
-When they are here, we all feel held.”
+We provide contemplative caregivers in training to the patients and staff in its hospice residence, patient unit, nursing homes, and to its home care patients and families as well.
+Their hospice residence Nurse Manager states that our caregivers “transform the whole residence.
+When they are here, we all feel held.